 Translation:Is mé go fírinneach.

-    In the Irish translation, the lack of a predicate is unusual with is ; the only circumstance that comes to mind where a predicate wouldn’t be needed is in an answer to an identification question, e.g.
+In the Irish translation, the lack of a complement is unusual with is ; the only circumstance that comes to mind where a complement wouldn’t be needed is in an answer to an identification question, e.g.

 but that would be more of an “I am” than an “It is me”.

 Regarding your comment about how it should be "I" in the English sentence: With respect, I think this is wrong.
 As far as I kmow, only according to pedagogical grammar schemes contrived by people who thought English should have Latin grammar is it correct to say "It is I".
 Imagine I point at a photo of you and say, "Who's that?"
 Would you answer, "It's I." English grammar just doesn't work like that, and there's no reason to think it should.
 Saying "It's me" isn't just "colloquial", it's 100% correct native-speaker English.